February 25, 2002: The day Venus Williams became the first black player to become world No 1 in tennis history

 On this day, February 25, 2002, Venus Williams became the first black player to reach the world No 1 spot.
 Before her, Althea Gibson was considered to be the best female player in the world in 1957 and 1958, but there was no official ranking at the time.
 Arthur Ashe, despite having won three Grand Slam titles, never reached world No 1 either.

 Venus Williams was born in 1980 in California.
 Coached by her father Richard, she was heralded as a tennis prodigy even before her first steps on the pro tour in 1994.
-However, it was not until 1997 that Serena’s older sister broke into the top 100, obtaining her first significant result in Palm Springs, reaching the quarter-finals after defeating world No 9 Iva Majoli (7-5, 3-6, 7-5).
+However, it was not until 1997 that Serena’s older sister broke into the top 100, obtaining her first breakthrough result in Palm Springs, reaching the quarter-finals after defeating world No 9 Iva Majoli (7-5, 3-6, 7-5).

-After a first Grand Slam final lost at the 1997 US Open against Martina Hingis (6-0, 6-4), Venus fulfilled her potential in 2000, triumphing at both Wimbledon and the US Open, each time defeating Lindsay Davenport in the final.
-In 2001, she defended both titles, defeating Justine Henin in the All England Club final (6-1, 3-6, 6-0) and her sister Serena at Flushing Meadows (6-2, 6-4), making her father’s prediction come true.
+After a first Grand Slam final at the 1997 US Open which she lost against Martina Hingis (6-0, 6-4), Venus fulfilled her potential in 2000, triumphing at both Wimbledon and the US Open, each time defeating Lindsay Davenport in the final.
+In 2001, she defended both titles, defeating Justine Henin in the All England Club final (6-1, 3-6, 6-0) and her sister Serena at Flushing Meadows (6-2, 6-4), making her father’s prophecy come true.
 At the age of 21, she already held four Grand Slam titles, and, with her deadly serve and her powerful groundstrokes, it seemed that there were many more to come.

 The facts: Venus Williams becomes the 10th woman to rank No 1 in WTA history

-At the start of 2002, Venus had already proven her father right by claiming four Grand Slam crowns.
+At the start of 2002, Venus had already proven her father right by claiming four Grand Slam titles.
 To fulfil Richard Williams’ prophecy, she still needed to become world No 1.
 After her two consecutive triumphs at Wimbledon and the US Open in 2001, she started the new season with the No 1 spot close at hand, especially after she won the Gold Coast Open, defeating Justine Henin in the final (7-5, 6-2).
 However, at the Australian Open, Williams was defeated in the quarter-finals by former world No 1 Monica Seles (6-7, 6-2, 6-3), which allowed Jennifer Capriati, who won the tournament, to remain at the top of the WTA rankings.

 One of the reasons Venus, despite her four major titles, hadn’t reached world No 1 yet, was the fact that she played a lighter schedule than most of her rivals.
 This time, determined to reach the pinnacle of her sport, she travelled to Paris and won the Gaz de France Open (after Jelena Dokic withdrew from the final), and the following week, she triumphed in Antwerp, defeating Henin once again in the final (6-3, 5-7, 6-3).
 Thanks to these results, and despite a semi-final loss to Sandrine Testud in Dubai (1-6, 7-6, 6-4), on February 25, 2002, Williams became the 10th world No 1 in the history of the WTA Tour.